-At night, Insadong for souvenirs, street foods and free wine, etc
+At night, Insadong for souvenirs, street foods, free wine, etc

-Note: everything is close to each other but it is pretty big places to cover so wear comfortable shoes.
+Note: everything is close to each other but it is a pretty big place to cover so wear comfortable shoes.

 DAY 3: Namsan Tower/ N Seoul tower and Cheongyecheon stream

 DAY 4: Everland – theme park